Quickstart

 DEFINE FIELD createdAt ON TABLE user TYPE datetime DEFAULT time::now() READONLY;

-Three things to notice, each of which you will use constantly:
+A few things to notice, each of which you will use constantly:

 • s.datetime() is a codec field: a Date in your TypeScript code, a datetime on the wire.